 Adjudication Services

-Adjudication offers a rapid and effective alternative dispute resolution method in certain circumstances, through the appointment of an independent third party known as an adjudicator who oversees the adjudication process and after considering all of the evidence presented by the parties, makes a final decision.
-If you are looking for a swift end to your commercial dispute, adjudication can offer a quick and commercially expedient solution.
+Adjudication offers a rapid and effective alternative dispute resolution method in certain circumstances, through the appointment of an independent third party known as an adjudicator.
+This third party oversees the adjudication process and, after considering all of the evidence presented by the parties, makes a final decision.
+If you are looking for a swift end to your commercial dispute, adjudication can offer a quick and commercially expedient dispute resolution process.

-At JMW Solicitors, we have a wealth of experience in guiding clients through the complex adjudication process, and ensuring fair and enforceable decisions are reached.
+At JMW Solicitors, we have a wealth of experience in guiding clients through the adjudication process and help to ensure fair and enforceable decisions are reached.
 Our skilled team understands the nuances of the types of contractual disputes that are frequently referred to adjudication, which makes us ideally placed to represent your interests effectively.

 To find out more about our adjudication services, contact us today by calling 0345 872 6666, or fill in our online enquiry form to request a call back.